OpenEvalProject/evals/manuscripts/elife-44252/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/44252/elife-44252-fig7-v1.jpg)

-**Figure 7.:** H9 in CB1R signalling and in resisting agonist-induced endocytosis.(A) Representative blots showing ERK1/2 phosphorylation in HEK293T cells expressing EGFP-CB1RWT or EGFP-CB1RΔH9 following vehicle (0.1% EtOH) or ACEA (1 μM) treatment for 5 min.
+**Figure 7.:** (A) Representative blots showing ERK1/2 phosphorylation in HEK293T cells expressing EGFP-CB1RWT or EGFP-CB1RΔH9 following vehicle (0.1% EtOH) or ACEA (1 μM) treatment for 5 min.
 (B) Quantification of data shown in (A).
 Following treatment with ACEA, ERK1/2 was significantly more phosphorylated in EGFP-CB1RWT- and EGFP-CB1RΔH9-transfected cells compared to untransfected cells.
 However, ERK1/2 activation was significantly reduced in EGFP-CB1RΔH9-expressing cells compared to EGFP-CB1RWT-expressing cells.
 There was no significant difference in ERK1/2 phosphorylation in vehicle-treated cells.
 Two-way ANOVA with Tukey’s post hoc test.
 N = three independent experiments.
 ACEA, WT vs. Control: mean ± SEM, 7.17 ± 0.684 vs. 1.21 ± 0.252; ****p < 0.0001. ΔH9 vs. Control: mean ± SEM, 3.57 ± 0.825 vs. 1.21 ± 0.252; *p = 0.0150.
 WT vs. ΔH9: mean ± SEM, 7.17 ± 0.684 vs. 3.57 ± 0.825; ***p = 0.0007.
 EtOH, WT vs. ΔH9 vs. Control: nsp ≥ 0.9125.
 (C) Quantification of data shown in (A).
 EGFP-CB1RWT and EGFP-CB1RΔH9 expressed equally in HEK293T cells.
 Two-way ANOVA with Sidak’s post hoc test.
 Three independent experiments. (nsp ≥ 0.9654).
 (D) Representative immunoblots from surface biotinylation experiments showing surface and total fractions of EGFP-CB1RWT and EGFP-CB1RΔH9 in HEK293T cells.
 (E) Quantification of data shown in (D).
 EGFP-CB1RWT and EGFP-CB1RΔH9 are surface expressed at equivalent levels in HEK293T cells.
 Unpaired t-test.
 Eight independent experiments.
 WT vs. ΔH9: mean ± SEM, 1.00 ± 0.0974 vs. 0.885 ± 0.0549; nsp = 0.3212.
 (F) Representative confocal images of DIV 12 hippocampal neurons expressing EGFP-CB1RWT or EGFP-CB1RΔH9 and treated with vehicle (0.1% EtOH) or CB1R agonist (5 μM ACEA) for 3 hr.
 Upper panels for each condition show whole cell field of view and lower panels are enlargements of axonal (a) and dendritic (d) ROIs.
 Green = total; magenta = surface; blue = axon marker (Ankyrin-G).
 Merge: surface to total seen as white.
 (G) Quantification of data represented in (F).
 Significantly less EGFP-CB1RΔH9 than EGFP-CB1RWT remained on the surface of axons after agonist application, indicating greater sensitivity to agonist-induced internalisation.
 The surface mean fluorescence was first normalised to the total mean fluorescence for each ROI, then to the average axonal EtOH value within a condition (set to 100%).
 Unpaired t-test.
 N = three independent experiments; n = 23–24 neurons per condition.
 WT vs. ΔH9: mean ± SEM, 64 ± 6.42 vs. 40.6 ± 4.87; N = 3, n = 24 vs. N = 3, n = 23; **p = 0.0059.

-## The role of H9 in polarity is revealed in the presence of inverse agonist
+### The role of H9 in polarity is revealed in the presence of inverse agonist

 Our data thus far indicate that ctCB1R, and the H9 domain in particular, can mediate surface polarity of a CD4 chimera (Figure 3), and promote polarised surface delivery of CB1R (Figure 5).
 In contrast, deletion of H9 has no effect on CB1R surface polarity at steady-state (Figure 6).
 However, deletion of H9 does have a striking effect on the surface stability of CB1R with CB1RΔH9 being less surface expressed in both axons and dendrites and displaying increased endocytosis (Figures 4 and 6).
 Furthermore, CB1R ΔH9 is more responsive to agonist-induced internalisation (Figure 7).